api-platform/docs/core/performance.md

 ## Enabling the Metadata Cache

 Computing metadata used by the bundle is a costly operation.
 Fortunately, metadata can be computed once and then cached.
 API Platform internally uses a [PSR-6](http://www.php-fig.org/psr/psr-6/) cache.
-If the Symfony Cache Component is available (the default in the official distribution), it automatically enables the support for the best cache adapter available.
+If the Symfony Cache component is available (the default in the API Platform distribution), it automatically enables support for the best cache adapter available.

 Best performance is achieved using [APCu](https://github.com/krakjoe/apcu).
 Be sure to have the APCu extension installed on your production server.
 API Platform will automatically use it.